NhanChiSo/NhanChiSo/README.md

 ![My banner](https://i.imgur.com/HHilwST.jpg)
 # Hi there 👋 My name is Nhan 👋
 ## About me :3
-My GitHub profile represent my journey 🏃‍♂️
+My GitHub profile represents my journey 🏃‍♂️
-#### I'm looking for intern/fresher Frontend, ReactJS
+#### I'm looking for an intern/fresher Frontend, ReactJS

 - 😄 Funny and friendly.
 - ❤ Love to learn new things, especially things related to Frontend stacks.